 - fluoxetine (Prozac)

 - paroxetine (Paxil)

 Drugs to Treat Constipation

-Constipation is another common symptom of MS that is, luckily, usually easily managed with the help of medications such as:
+Constipation is another common symptom of MS. It can be managed with the help of medications such as:

 - bisacodyl (Dulcolax)